Lovrom8/RSMods/docs/asio-drop-pedal.md

 On an E-standard guitar, set the pedal to `-12` for E-standard bass, `-13` for Eb bass, and so on.
 This avoids Rocksmith's emulated-bass post-processing path.

-## Sound characteristics

-Very softly played notes can occasionally add a warbled effect to the shifted signal.
-This is the main remaining audio-quality refinement.

 ## Troubleshooting

 | Symptom | Cause |